1908 World Series

 The Series was anticlimactic after tight pennant races in both leagues.
 Ty Cobb had a much better World Series than in the previous year, as did the rest of his team.
 The final two games, held in Detroit, were shutouts.
 This was also the most poorly attended World Series in history, with the final game drawing a record-low 6,210 fans.
 Attendance in Chicago was harmed by a ticket-scalping scheme that fans accused the club's owner of participating in, and the World Series was boycotted to some degree.

 For the first time, four umpires were used in the series, in alternating two-man teams.
 Games 1, 4, and 5 were played in Detroit, while Games 2 and 3 were played in Chicago.
 Had the series continued, Game 6 would have been played in Chicago, and the home team for Game 7 would have been decided randomly, "by lot".

+This was also the first World Series with a defending champion and the first to feature a team that won back-to-back titles.